 - Action: Community of the Cross of Nails (CCN), Direct Intervention, International Cross of Nails Schools (ICONS), Ruins Project, Together for Hope (T4H)

-Sarah Hills, our Canon for Reconciliation Ministry, explains her vision for reconciliation and the challenges she faces in making it happen in the video below and more information about our reconciliation activities and programmes can be found on our St Michael’s House website.
+Sarah Hills, our former Canon for Reconciliation Ministry, explains her vision for reconciliation and the challenges we face in making it happen in the video below and more information about our reconciliation activities and programmes can be found on our St Michael’s House website.

 The Coventry Cross of Nails is a powerful and inspirational symbol worldwide of forgiveness and reconciliation.
 In the post-conflict Europe of the 1950’s and 60’s, the presentation of a Cross of Nails to churches in Kiel, Dresden, Berlin and other cities destroyed by Allied bombing, symbolized peace and the growing trust and partnership that developed.